kamu-data/kamu-docs/cli/get-started/first-steps.md

 kamu add https://raw.githubusercontent.com/kamu-data/kamu-contrib/master/us.cityofnewyork.data/zipcode-boundaries.yaml
 ```

-Such YAML files are called {{<term "manifests" "manifest">}}.
-First two lines specify that the file contains {{<schema "DatasetSnapshot">}} object and then specify the version of the schema, for upgradeability:
+Such YAML files are called <Term t="manifests" id="manifest"/>.
+First two lines specify that the file contains <Schema t="DatasetSnapshot"/> object and then specify the version of the schema, for upgradeability:

 ```yaml
 kind: DatasetSnapshot